Hosting and bandwidth provided by MacAce.net.

 Internally, the iPhone 4 and iPhone 3GS models are considerably different as well.
 The iPhone 4 models have an "Apple A4" processor of unspecified speed and 512 MB of RAM and the iPhone 3GS has an ARM Cortex A8 processor running at 600 MHz (downclocked from 800 MHz) and 256 MB of RAM.

-The iPhone 3GS supports 3G UMTS/HSDPA networks and the iPhone 4 (GSM) supports UMTS/HSDPA/HSUPA networks for compatibility with more cellular carriers worldwide.
+The iPhone 3GS supports 3G UMTS/HSDPA networks whereas the iPhone 4 (GSM) and iPhone 4 (GSM, Revision A) support UMTS/HSDPA/HSUPA networks for compatibility with more cellular carriers worldwide.
 Both the iPhone 3GS and the GSM-equipped iPhone 4 support the slower GSM/EDGE network as well.
 The iPhone 4 (CDMA), on the other hand, instead supports CDMA (EV-DO, Rev. A, 800 MHz, 1900 MHz).

 Both the iPhone 3GS and the iPhone 4 models support Bluetooth 2.1+EDR as well as Wi-Fi, but the iPhone 3GS supports 802.11b/g and the iPhone 4 models support the same 802.11b/g in addition to the 2.4 GHz frequency of 802.11n.
 The iPhone 4 (GSM) uses a Micro SIM whereas the iPhone 3GS uses a Mini SIM (more commonly called simply a SIM card), and the iPhone 4 (CDMA) has no SIM card at all.